vascabarkapa/what-to-watch/README.md

 - ESLint has been configured to ensure code quality and consistency.
 - The application follows a modular and component-based architecture.
-- Some basic tests have been written using React Testing Library to ensure the correctness of key functionalities.
 - The application has been designed to be responsive and compatible with different screen sizes.
-- CSS styling has been implemented without using any CSS frameworks to showcase HTML structure and CSS layout skills.
+- CSS styling has been implemented without using any CSS frameworks.

 ## Licence